GETTING TO NORTH SULAWESI AND LEMBEH RESORT

 What amenities are there in the room?

-All guest rooms include 24 hour electricity, en-suite bathroom with hot and cold water with complimentary shampoo and body wash, air-conditioning, king-size bed or twin beds, wardrobe, table and chair, dispenser for cold as well as hot drinking water, complimentary tea & coffee, stocked mini-bar and electronic safe.
-We also have hairdryers available at reception.
+All guest rooms include 24 hour electricity, en-suite bathroom with hot and cold water with complimentary shampoo and body wash, hairdryer, air-conditioning, king-size bed or twin beds, wardrobe, table and chair, dispenser for cold as well as hot drinking water, complimentary tea & coffee, stocked mini-bar and electronic safe.

 What type of electrical outlets and voltage do you have in the rooms?